-A survey of the fields of change and innovation and their impact on the private enterprise system.
+This course is a survey of the fields of change and innovation and their impact on the private enterprise system.
 The course also covers change management.
 Students will be exposed to a wide variety of change issues and innovation types and impacts.
 Readings are drawn from a diverse range of sources.
-Pre-requisite: BUS273LEC, BUS major or minor, Junior standing
+Pre-requisite: BUS273 LEC, BUS major or minor, Junior standing